The-Wishlist-Co/docs/quotesvcApi.md

 - 405 Invalid input
 ```

-## Find Quote
+## Get Quote

-Returns a quote by its ID from a specific Store while passing the respective ID as a path param in the endpoint.
-The Tenant authentication maps to a Store.
+Returns a quote using it's internal TWC identifier.
+This returns a quote, including the quote lines.

 If the quote does not exist, this method returns a 404.

 Endpoint: ```/api/v1/quote```